Support your local High Street and market this Christmas by shopping local

 For further details, call Edenbridge Town Council on 01732 865368.

-Eden Centre events The Eden Centre in Edenbridge holds lots of weekly events including exercise classes, quilting, yoga and more!
+Eden Centre events The Eden Centre in Edenbridge holds lots of weekly events including gentle exercise classes run by Age UK, yoga for over 50s and more!
 Find out all the dates and times.

 Bridges Café Bridges Café in Edenbridge serves delicious coffee and cakes as well as holding fun, social events.
 Find out what’s going on..